What Is Garage Floor Epoxy

 Epoxy flooring is used across many environments, including:

-The specific epoxy system should always be matched to the environment and expected use.
+The specific epoxy system should always be matched to the environment and expected type of traffic.

 How Long Does Epoxy Flooring Last?